-It’s already the third episode of HBO’s Game of Thrones, but have you been watching the series the best way possible?
+It’s already the third episode of HBO’s Game of Thrones: Season 8, but have you been watching the series the best way possible?
 Here are all the ways to watch GOT, ranked according to what we think are the best viewing experiences.

 6. Phones and Tablets

 Sorry, but small screens (even if Retina) are probably the worst way to watch Game of Thrones.
-The series is so full of details that how could you cram it all into a tiny screen?
+The series is so full of details that can’t possibly be crammed into a tiny screen!
 Plus, depending on your connection (Wi-Fi cellular) you might not get GOT in the best resolution offered which is currently 1080p.
-Instead, you might get 720p or 480p.
+Instead, you might get 720p or worse, 480p.

 Now if a smartphone is your only option, go for it.
 Phones and tablets these days do have amazing resolution (take, for example, Retina displays).
 But be sure to watch the episodes again later on a big screen to experience what the filmmakers (we call them “film” makers, because the series is so cinematic) intended the show to look like.
-You can watch GOT using the HBO Go or HBO Now app for Android and iOS devices, or through your TV or streaming service provider’s own app.
+You can watch GOT using the HBO Go, HBO Now, or HBOMax apps for Android and iOS devices, or through your TV or streaming service provider’s own app.

 5. Laptops & Desktops